VilaTiw/Lowckick_WebProgrammingProject/README.md

 11.04.23 Ended resource limits for Heroku, but project was updated, so i think it will work better on other deployment services.
 Finished with steam auth info, trying dmarketAPI and working on better style

+04.05.23 Established database view from dmarketAPI and getting info from api url.
+Decided to get only dmarketAPI info.

 ## Technology used for now:
 1. Python
 2. MongoDB